 Some women need surgery to remove their whole breast (mastectomy).
 Or they might choose to have this operation.
 The surgeon removes the breast tissue (including the skin and nipple) and the tissues that cover the chest muscles.

 Very rarely, the surgeon removes the muscles of the chest wall as well.
 This is called a radical mastectomy.

 You might have radiotherapy after a mastectomy if there is a risk of the cancer coming back in:

-After mastectomy, you may want breast reconstruction.
+After mastectomy, you might want to have breast reconstruction.
 This means the surgeon creates a new breast shape for you.